-CF is a serious disease that causes thick mucus to form in the lungs and digestive system.
+CF is a serious disease that causes thick mucus to form in the lungs, pancreas, and other organs.
 CF may be treated, but the disease has no cure.
-Most people with this disease only live into their 30s or 40s.
+Most people with this disease only live into their early 40s.

 You may have one of the genes that cause CF without having the disease.
 That's because in order to have the disease, you must have inherited CF genes from both of your parents.
 Having one of the genes that causes CF, but not having the disease, is called being a carrier.

 Why do I need this test?

 The American Congress of Obstetricians and Gynecologists recommends that all couples who are pregnant or thinking of getting pregnant consider carrier testing for CF. You may choose to have this test if: